RaphaelKarg/Laptop-Home-Server/README.md

 <a id="441-secure-public-exposure-tunneling-architecture-playitgg"></a>
 #### 4.4.1 Secure Public Exposure & Tunneling Architecture (Playit.gg)
 Exposing these local game instances to external players presents a significant security risk.
 Traditional methods dictate utilizing **Port Forwarding** on the ISP router.
-However, this approach explicitly exposes the residential public WAN IP address to the open web, inviting persistent automated port scans, brute-force exploitation attempts, and catastrophic Distributed Denial of Service (DDoS) attacks.
+However, this approach explicitly exposes the residential public WAN IP address to the open web, inviting persistent automated port scans, brute-force exploitation attempts, and Distributed Denial of Service (DDoS) attacks.
 Furthermore, under Carrier-Grade NAT (CGNAT) environments, inbound port forwarding is physically blocked by the ISP.

 To achieve maximum Operational Security (OPSEC), mask the home network entirely, and route traffic without modifying the primary firewall, a reverse-tunneling framework via **Playit.gg** was implemented.
 Playit operates a global network of distributed proxy edges.
 A localized, low-overhead native agent runs on the host OS, maintaining a secure, outbound persistent connection to the Playit cloud.
 External players connect directly to Playit's hardened public edge, which securely proxies the packets back down the established outbound tunnel directly to the respective local game sockets. **The home public IP address remains completely hidden and un-scannable.**